-Read on to learn more about COA and HOA foreclosures in Illinois.
+Read on to learn about COA or HOA foreclosures and related laws in Illinois.

-An HOA’s governing documents, which include the Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and bylaws, will typically contain specific information regarding HOA assessments liens.
-(You should have received copies of the CC&Rs and bylaws when you purchased your property.
-Find out more about what's in your association’s CC&Rs and other relevant documents in Nolo’s article Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents.)
+An HOA’s governing documents, which include the Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and bylaws, usually contain specific information about the rules of the community, including assessments liens.
+You should have received copies of the CC&Rs and bylaws when you purchased your property.

-If you are part of an HOA, check the CC&Rs to learn about the association’s right to place a lien on your home if you don’t pay the assessments.
+If you’re part of an HOA, check the association’s governing documents to learn about the association’s right to place a lien on your home if you don’t pay the assessments.

 In Illinois, a COA lien is prior to all other liens, except for:

-HOA CC&Rs will usually include a provision regarding lien priority, and often provide that HOA assessments and liens are subordinate to a first mortgage.
-To find out the priority of an HOA lien in Illinois, check your CC&Rs and bylaws.
+An HOA’s CC&Rs usually include a provision regarding lien priority, and typically say that assessments and liens are subordinate to a first mortgage.
+To find out the priority of a particular HOA lien in Illinois, check the association’s governing documents.

-If you default on the assessments, the COA or HOA can foreclose.
-A common misconception is that the association cannot foreclose if you are current with your mortgage payments.
-However, the association’s right to foreclose has nothing to do with whether you are current on your mortgage payments.
-(Learn more about HOA liens and foreclosure.)
+If you default on the assessments, the COA or HOA may foreclose.
+A common misconception is that the association can’t foreclose if you’re current with your mortgage payments.
+But the association’s right to foreclose has nothing to do with whether you’re current on your home loan.

-A COA lien may be foreclosed in the same manner as a mortgage once the association records the lien in the county records (765 Ill.
+A COA lien may be foreclosed in the same manner as a mortgage once the association records the lien in the county records.
+(765 Ill.
 Comp.
 Stat.
 605/9(h)).
-(Learn more about general foreclosure laws and procedures in Illinois.)

 To find out about an HOA’s right to foreclose if you become delinquent in paying the assessments, read your association’s governing documents.